 The automation of testbench generation and functional verification has also been a significant focus.
-Qui et al.. introduced AutoBench, a systematic and generic framework for generating Verilog testbenches using LLMs for RTL verification.
-AutoBench combined Python and Verilog codes in a hybrid testbench architecture, enhancing efficiency and effectiveness~\cite{qiu2024autobenchautomatictestbenchgeneration}.
+Qiu et al. introduced AutoBench, a systematic and generic framework for generating Verilog testbenches using LLMs for RTL verification~\cite{qiu2024autobenchautomatictestbenchgeneration}.
+AutoBench combined Python and Verilog codes in a hybrid testbench architecture, enhancing efficiency and effectiveness.
 The framework included comprehensive code generation, scenario checking, standardization, and automatic debugging.
-AutoEval, an automatic evaluation framework, assessed the generated test benches using multiple metrics, demonstrating higher pass ratios and task completion rates than traditional methods.
-The self-enhancement system improved test benches through scenario checking and auto-debugging, significantly enhancing coverage and correctness.
-The study underscored AutoBench's impact on automating HDL verification and suggests future research to refine LLM capabilities and integrate with EDA tools for more complex verification tasks.
-Similarly, Blocklove et al. evaluated the capability of LLMs like ChatGPT-4 and ChatGPT-3.5 in generating functional Verilog code and corresponding testbenches for hardware design and verification~\cite{10691811}.
+Its AutoEval component evaluates generated test benches using multiple metrics, demonstrating higher pass ratios and task completion rates than traditional methods.
+Similarly, Blocklove et al. evaluated the ability of LLMs such as ChatGPT-4 and ChatGPT-3.5 to generate functional Verilog code and corresponding test benches for hardware design and verification~\cite{10691811}.
 The study developed benchmarks to assess LLMs' performance across various hardware functions and validated the designs through simulation and silicon testing.
 Results showed that while LLMs can generate functional HDL code, their ability to produce comprehensive testbenches is limited, with ChatGPT-4 outperforming ChatGPT-3.5.
 The authors emphasize the need for improvements in error understanding, testbench generation, and handling complex designs.
-The author plans to futher enhance dataset quality, training schemes, and integration with EDA tools to advance the automation of the digital design pipeline.
+The author plans to further enhance dataset quality, training schemes, and integration with EDA tools to advance the automation of the digital design pipeline.